 The decision to join KISAC’s cross country conference stemmed naturally from the school’s new expectations that all runners attend three competitions – the match against Daegu Middle High School (DMHS), the South Korea Association of International Schools (SKAIS) tournament and Korean International Schools Activities Conference (KISAC) event.

-This brought the expectation that DIS would host some of these contests.“When we first joined KISAC, we expressed that the cross country race would be the easiest to host, considering how close Bongmu lake is to our school.
+This brought the expectation that DIS would host some of these contests.“When we first joined KISAC, we expressed that the cross country race would be the easiest to host, considering how close Bongmu Lake is to our school.
 For team sports, we typically host middle school events or one part of a high school event due to DIS’s smaller size compared to the Jeju schools.
 So when DIS was asked to host the KISAC cross country match, it was kind of a perfect storm,” said Mr. Bergan, DIS athletic director.

 Although Mr. Bergan attended the Korea International School Jeju (KISJ) for the volleyball tournaments on the same weekend, the races proceeded seamlessly without any issues or concerns.
 “It was the one thing that was difficult, but it sounds like everything went pretty smooth, so special thanks goes to Ms. Spaeth, Mrs. Ringrose, Mr. Crewe and Mr. Coleman as well as our parent organizations and student helpers for really helping organize everything while I was gone and making sure that things run well,” said Mr. Bergan.